knowbody/react-native-online-meetups/interestedSpeakers.md

 * [LinkedIn](http://www.linkedin.com/in/gergo-bogdan)

 ### Outline
-The purpose of my meeting would be to present our proof of concept, my experience with React Native from a developer point of view and how does this technology fits our needs.
+The purpose of my presentation would be to present our proof of concept, my experience with React Native from a developer point of view and how does this technology fit our needs.
 Its more like a study-case presentation, not very technical, but we can go into technical details too, its up to the audience.